Why I love the Chase Freedom Flex

 Other ways to save

 Every time I buy something online, I try to remember to click through the Shop Through Chase shopping portal.
-Basically, if you log into your Chase Ultimate Rewards account and use their link to an eligible retailer and buy something with your Chase credit card, you’ll be rewarded with additional cash back.
+Basically, if you log in to your Chase Ultimate Rewards account, use its link to an eligible retailer and buy something with your Chase credit card, you’re rewarded with additional cash back.
 It’s an affiliate marketing play.

 Examples include 25 bonus points per dollar (basically an extra 25 percent cash back) at Restaurant.com, 20 bonus points per dollar at SendFlowers.com, 10 at Grubhub, eight at Bass Pro Shops, five at Macys.com and many, many more.